-The standards of conduct applicable to UNRWA employees are rooted in the universal values of humanity, as reflected in the United Nations Charter, international human rights instruments, Agency staff rules and regulations, as well as other standards common to the international civil service.
+The standards of conduct applicable to UNRWA staff and personnel are rooted in the universal values of humanity, as reflected in the United Nations Charter, international human rights instruments, Agency staff rules and regulations, as well as other standards common to the international civil service.

-Our Code of Ethics (link to document when available) reflects humanitarian principles of humanity, neutrality, impartiality and operational independence.
+Our Code of Ethics reflects humanitarian principles of humanity, neutrality, impartiality and operational independence.
 Neutrality particularly essential for the Agency to access its beneficiaries and provide them with crucial aid and to communicate with all parties to ensure that its programmes and buildings are not affected during times of hostilities or armed violence.
 Read more about UNRWA fundamental core values and principles (link to document from intranet library).

 An ethical working environment and culture is visible in how we recruit, train and retain staff, in how we engage with each other and beneficiaries, and in how we make decisions.
 Maintaining an ethical culture has a direct impact on our ability to effectively protect and assist Palestine refugees and other beneficiaries, as well as on our own wellbeing.

-In an effort to improve UNRWA organisational culture, the Ethics Office, together with the Agency’s senior management, is committed to transforming the Agency, by creating a working environment that promotes ethical virtues, embraces equality, eradicates bias and is inclusive of all employees. (read more about the modernization of UNRWA).
+In an effort to improve UNRWA organisational culture, the Ethics Office, together with the Agency’s senior management, is committed to transforming the Agency, by creating a working environment that promotes ethical virtues, embraces equality, eradicates bias and is inclusive of all staff and personnel. (read more about the modernization of UNRWA).